We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 - Professional installation is recommended

 This dehumidifier installs on a home’s HVAC duct system, and professional installation is recommended.
 It features a single on/off switch, and the desired relative humidity (RH) level is programmed during installation, so there’s nothing for residents to adjust once installation is complete.
 Once set, the dehumidifier will sense and maintain the desired RH independently.
-Alternatively, a wired wall-mount controller (sold separately) can be connected to adjust the dehumidifier from a central location.
+Alternatively, a wired wall-mount controller (sold separately) can connect to adjust the dehumidifier from a central location.

 This AprilAire dehumidifier comes with caster wheels that are designed to make it easier to roll the unit into place on a hard surface, such as a concrete basement floor.
 There’s no water tank to monitor or dump—optimally, condensation is routed through a pipe or tube into the same drain the HVAC uses.
 However, if the unit is located in a spot with no drain, such as a crawl space, a separate condensate pump will be necessary to remove the collected water to a suitable drain.